 I currently use a shampoo bar, a conditioner bar, a facewash bar, toothy tabs instead of toothpaste, and some deep conditioner in a little pot you can give back to the store for store credit.
 This also made me realize how many products I didn’t need.

 Why do I need a deep conditioner, hairspray, frizz control, detangler, and a heat protectant?
 I don’t.
 You don’t.
 So much unnecessary trash.
 My hair doesn’t feel any different after taking away all those products, if anything it feels nicer and definitely has more shine.
 My teeth actually feel better as well.
 Since the toothy tabs’ main ingredient is baking soda, I feel like my teeth are being scrubbed, rather than just whitened.

 Mind your month

 Although this whole process seems like 5,000 steps and way too much effort, it’s really not.

 This all didn’t happen in a second, and to this day I still replace one single use item in my house with a reusable item each month.
-If every week you switch something about your life to be sustainable, you’ll be living zero waste in no time.
+If every week you make a sustainable switch, you’ll be on the road to zero waste.

 Feature image credit: Photographee.eu / Shutterstock